xiaoweime/WProtect/README.md

-To build this project, you need: git : to get the source code. cmake : to configure the project. gcc or mingw32 to compile it.
+To build this project, you need: git : to get the source code. cmake : to configure the project. gcc or mingw32 or MSVC10 to compile it.

-Currently, MSVC compilers and OSX-Clang are not supported.
+Currently,other MSVC compilers and OSX-Clang are not supported.

 Please report bugs/features in this post.
 You are welcomed to join the project and contribute to it.